whawker/remirror-ie11-starter/README.md

 ### CSS

 Remirror relies heavily on CSS variables, which cannot be used in IE11 and no workaround exists.
 A copy of Remirror's `all.css` with CSS variables removed and replaced with their actual values [exists in the repo](https://github.com/whawker/remirror-ie11-starter/blob/main/src/App.css).

+## Applying the polyfills

+All the above polyfills should be applied before importing Remirror.
+All of them are present in the [`polyfills.ts` file](https://github.com/whawker/remirror-ie11-starter/blob/main/src/polyfills.ts), this is [imported as the first line of `index.tsx`](https://github.com/whawker/remirror-ie11-starter/blob/main/src/index.tsx#L1).